Dog on holiday

 Flying with a dog

-Airline regulations vary – some airlines have a strict no pet policy and some are more than happy for you to travel with your pooch even in the cabin (if he or she meets weight requirements).
+Airline regulations vary – some airlines have a strict no pet policy, while others are more than happy for you to travel with your pooch even in the cabin (if he or she meets weight requirements).
 The UK however has a strict law that requires all pets returning to the UK to be in the hold – they are not allowed to be in the cabin.
 Other European countries are much more dog friendly.
-In Germany for example, you will see dogs on lead walking through the airport with their owners.
+In Germany, for example, you will see dogs on lead walking through the airport with their owners.
 Within mainland Europe it is much easier to fly to and fro with your best friend close to you.